ThePoultryMan/Pigeons/README.md

-# Pleasent Pigeons
+# Pleasant Pigeons

 ## About

-Pleasent Pigeons adds pigeons to Minecraft.
-They will occasionaly drop items, and different pigeons will drop different types of items.
+Pleasant Pigeons adds pigeons to Minecraft.
+They will occasionally drop items, and different pigeons will drop different types of items.

 ### What Do They Do?